 You should now be adept at working with molarity and mass percent when calculating solution concentration.
-Refer to the Volumetric Analysis experiment section if you need a refresher.
-In this experiment, you will be introduced to another way of describing solution concentration.
+As a reminder, molarity is a measure of concentration using moles of substance per liter of solution.
+Mass percent is a measure of concentration using mass of substance per mass of solution, multiplied by 100.
+In this experiment, you will be introduced to another way of describing solution concentration: